supercid/techdocs-wiki-tmp/Product-Tagging.md

 ### Tagging the date published

-This controls the "filter by new" functionality within Nosto and annotates when the product was added to the catalogue.
+This controls the "filter by new" functionality within Nosto and annotates when the product was added to the catalog.
 Data follows ISO date format: YYYY-MM-DD. (https://www.w3.org/QA/Tips/iso-date)

 ### Tagging the availability

 The availability of a product is represented by `InStock` or `http://schema.org/InStock` for products that are in stock and saleable.
-For products that are out of stock or you don't want recommended, you can use `OutOfStock` or `http://schema.org/OutOfStock`
+For products that are out of stock or you don't want to be recommended, you can use `OutOfStock` or `http://schema.org/OutOfStock`

 ### Tagging the Google Categories